timdeschryver/timdeschryver.dev/blog/treat-your-net-minimal-api-endpoint-as-the-application-layer/index.md

 As mentioned before, we have several options to do this.

 For this example, we'll do this in a DDD fashion (see the example shared in the conclusion for a CQRS-based approach).
-The solution below makes of the `User` entity as the root of the aggregate, which contains all of its activities.
+The solution below makes of the `User` entity as the aggregate root, which contains all of its activities.

 ```csharp{14-16}:RegisterActivity.cs
 app.MapPost(